6 Min Read

 Does this marriage look better, worse, or the same?

-It’s not possible for us to know with this little of information and history.
-But it sure doesn’t look better.
-And I would say that his midlife crisis may not even be over, because there are signs of some of the original factors still being present.
+It’s not possible for us to know with such minimal information and background, but it doesn’t look better.
+I’d say that his midlife crisis may not even be over because there are signs of some of the original factors still being present.

 Sandra’s marriage is an example of what a marriage can look like after “surviving” a midlife crisis.
 There are scars, often open wounds are still present, and even signs that the illness is still there just below the surface.